Cellulite

 The condition occurs when subcutaneous fat (fat located just beneath the skin) pushes through the connective tissue, which connects the skin to the underlying muscle.
 The structure of the connective tissue is different in men and women, which is one reason why cellulite is more common in females.
 In women, the connective tissue forms vertical bands, whereas in men, it forms a criss-cross pattern, making it less likely for fat to push through and create cellulite.

-Treatments for Cellulite NYC
+Treatments for Cellulite:

 What causes Cellulite?